cyno-benzene/cyno-benzene/README.md

-- 👋 @cyno-benzene here
+- 👋 cyno-benzene here
 - 👀 interested in idk coding stuff
-- 🌱 I be hittin a lotta books
+- 🌱 App-Sec Dev / Automation
 - 💞️ looking to collaborate for bigger projects and do smaller task.
 - 📫 messege me or something, would love to hear your experiences.